ROAD WORK, TRAFFIC, TRANSIT, WEATHER: Thursday notes

 ROAD WORK

-26th SW & beyond – Northbound 26th SW is still closed between Roxbury and Barton.
+26th SW & beyond – Northbound 26th SW closed between Roxbury and Barton.

 TRANSIT